craigmckeachie/handsonreact.com/docs/A9-Styling.md

 slug: /stylsg
 ---

-Componests can be styled using CSS classes or inline styles as you would in when using plain HTML and CSS without React.
+Components can be styled using CSS classes or inline styles as you would in when using plain HTML and CSS without React.

 ## Class